What is Demand Engineering? The Revenue System Built for Technical Consulting Firms

 And for a while, that works.
 Growth happens organically through referrals and reputation.

 But eventually, every firm hits the same wall.
 The network gets tapped.
 A key relationship moves on.
-The market shifts, and suddenly the firm is still the best solution, just not the obvious one.
-The revenue doesn’t compound.
-It resets every time a referral doesn’t come through.
+The market shifts, and suddenly the firm is still the best solution — just not the obvious one.
+Revenue does not compound.
+It resets every time a referral does not come through.

-According to industry data, up to 31% of consultants obtain 60-80% of their business through referrals [1].
-This dependency creates a structural vulnerability.
-When the referrals dry up, the firm is starting from zero.
+According to industry data, up to 31% of consultants obtain 60–80% of their business through referrals.
+This dependency creates a structural vulnerability: when the referrals slow, the firm is starting from zero with no system to replace them.

 Demand Engineering vs. Demand Generation